 Percentages are useful in today's world.
-You use percentages for many things, including in the news, money, shopping and many other facets of life.
+The are just another way of expressing fractions, but they are always fractions of 100.
 Understanding how to find a percentage from a data set can make using percentages more meaningful, and it can be a helpful skill in itself.

-Consider the numbers to be a fraction of a greater whole.
-For example, assume you would like to know information about your shoe collection.
-You have three pairs of white shoes, two pairs of red shoes, two pairs of gray shoes and five pairs of black shoes -- 12 pairs total.
+Suppose you would like to know information about your shoe collection.
+You have three pairs of white shoes, two pairs of red shoes, two pairs of gray shoes and five pairs of black shoes – 12 pairs total.
 If you would like to find out what percentage of your shoes are black, first write the percentage fraction as the number 5 above the number 12, with a line drawn between the two horizontally.